publiclab/plots2/doc/GCI_MENTOR_GUIDELINES.md

 * A GCI issue needs to be put in the [staging list](https://github.com/publiclab/plots2/issues/3276) as well.

-* You also need to mention the category of the issue(Code, Design, Documentation/training, Quality Assurance, Outreach) and tell the instance count, i.e., how many people can take that issue in the issue description.
+* You also need to mention the category of the issue from these recurring tasks: Code, Design, Documentation/training, Quality Assurance, Outreach and add the instance count, i.e., how many people can take that issue in the issue description(https://github.com/publiclab/plots2/wiki/Google-Code-In-Tasks).

+* Labels which we can use at publiclab after creating issues are bug, design, enhancement, refactorization, documentation, help-wanted, and support.

 * For GCI issue you need to create the same task on the GCI dashboard as well.

 * You need to use extra-friendly tone at Public Lab with people.

+**PR Review Guidelines:**

+1. PR should use 'Fixes #issue_no" in PR body.

+2. Code should be modular.

+3. Tests must be written if needed.
+All tests must pass before approval.

+4. Suggest code changes if any.
+Else approve the PR by commentting in the PR.